Non-cooperative game theory: The difference between cooperative and non-cooperative game theory

-According to Nash, the difference between cooperative game theory and non-cooperative game theory is that “(cooperative game) theory is based on an analysis of the interrelationships of the various coalitions which can be formed by the players of the game.
-Our (non-cooperative game) theory, in contradistinction, is based on the absence of coalitions in that it is assumed that each participant acts independently, without collaboration or communication with any of the others.”
+[Cooperative game theory] is based on an analysis of the interrelationships of the various coalitions which can be formed by the players of the game.

+Our [non-cooperative game theory], in contradistinction, is based on the absence of coalitions in that it is assumed that each participant acts independently, without collaboration or communication with any of the others.

 Non-cooperative game theory models different situations in which agents are unable to reach a resolution to a conflict that enforces some action on one another.
 This form of game theory pays close attention to the individuals involved and their rational decision making.
 There are winners and losers in each case, and yet agents may end up in Pareto-inferior outcomes, where every agent is worse off and there is a potential outcome for every agent to be better off.
 Agents will have the ability to predict what their opponents will do.
 Cooperative game theory models situations in which a binding agreement is possible.
 In other words, the cooperative game theory implies that agents cooperate to achieve a common goal and they are not necessarily referred to as a team because the correct term is the coalition.
 Each agent has its skills or contributions that provide strength to the coalition.

 Further, it has been supposed that non-cooperative game theory is purported to analyse the effect of independent decisions on society as a whole.
 In comparison, cooperative game theory focuses only on the effects of participants in a certain coalition, when the coalition attempts to improve the collective welfare.

 Many results or solutions proposed by the agents involved in Game Theory are important in understanding the rivalry between these agents under a set of conditions that are strategic.